thechelsuk/cfc_news_as_atom_feed/README.md

 # Chelsea FC Atom Feed

-Unofficial Atom feed for Chelsea FC's "Latest News" page, built by polling their internal news-listing JSON API (undocumented, may change/break).
+This is an unofficial Atom feed for Chelsea FC's "Latest News" page, built by polling their internal news-listing JSON API on a 5 minute cron schedule

 ## Files